input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 - *How vulnerable is Cardano to randomness manipulation, and what are the potential consequences?*
 - *Is Cardano currently being manipulated?*
 - *Are we effectively discouraging randomness manipulation?*
-- *How does handling the worst-case scenario of a grinding attack impact the security parameter $`K`$ in the Ouroboros consensus protocol?*
+- *How does handling the worst-case scenario of a grinding attack impact the security parameter $K$ in the Ouroboros consensus protocol?*
 - *Who stands to benefit from a grinding attack?*
 - *What are the practical limits of a grinding attack given the current computational power available on the market?*
 - *Are these randomness manipulation strategies economically viable?*